-3.3 Home Authority Principle and Primary Authority Scheme

-The Trading Standards Service has adopted the Home Authority Principle, administered by the Chartered Trading Standards Institute (CTSI).
-However at the time of writing this plan this is subject to review and the development of a chargeable business model including the provision of Primary Authority Partnerships.
+3.3 Home Authority Principle and Primary Authority Scheme Norfolk Trading Standards supports the Home Authority Principle administered by the Chartered Trading Standards Institute (CTSI).
+The Service also supports Primary Authority Partnerships administered by Regulatory Delivery (RD), although this is an area the Service is still developing.

-The Service will provide the following levels of service to Home Authority businesses:
+The Service will provide the following levels of service to Home Authority/Primary businesses:

-- Place special emphasis on the control of goods and services originating within Norfolk - Actively promote the benefits of the home authority system to businesses within Norfolk - Designate a Home Authority Officer to each business, with the relevant competencies or access to the necessary expertise to be able to offer advice, and publish their name - Respond to requests for advice and guidance from Home Authority businesses - Facilitate a response to enquiries raised by other authorities

-- Maintain records of relevant incidents, business policies and diligence procedures, where known, in Home Authority Files - Maintain confidentiality in relevant circumstances - Ensure Home Authority businesses are aware of our procedure for dealing with complaints or disagreements - Have in place arrangements to notify other authorities of indulgences relevant to "subsequently corrected" errors - Participate in relevant sector groupings of home authorities - Support national advice and conciliation procedures, where appropriate
+- Place special emphasis on the control of goods and services originating within Norfolk - Actively promote the benefits of the Home/Primary Authority system to businesses within Norfolk - Designate a Home/Primary Authority Officer or team to each business, with the relevant competencies or access to the necessary expertise to be able to offer advice - Respond to requests for advice and guidance from Home/Primary Authority businesses - In the case of Primary Authority businesses issue assured advice where it is appropriate to do so - Facilitate a response to enquiries raised by other authorities - Maintain Home/Primary Authority records of relevant incidents, business policies and diligence procedures, where known - Maintain confidentiality in relevant circumstances - Ensure Home/Primary Authority businesses are aware of our procedure for dealing with complaints or disagreements - Have in place arrangements to notify other authorities of indulgences relevant to "subsequently corrected" errors - Participate in relevant sector groupings of Home/Primary authorities - Support national advice and conciliation procedures, where appropriate.

-Home Authority businesses will be inspected/visited or otherwise contacted on at least an annual basis:
+Home/Primary Authority businesses will be inspected/visited or otherwise contacted:

-- As part of the inspection programme for high-risk businesses, or - As part of the planned series of targeted enforcement activities, or - · As a result of a complaint/referral received, or - To maintain the Home Authority relationship.
+- As part of the inspection programme for high-risk businesses, or - As part of the planned series of targeted enforcement activities, or - As a result of a complaint/referral received, or - To maintain the Home/Primary Authority relationship.

-Currently, the Service has a Home or Originating Authority relationship with 159 food businesses and 16 animal feed manufacturers.
-A summary of these companies along with the relevant contact officer details is provided by the 'Home Authority List'.
-The resources required to handle complaints and service requests relating to these Home Authority businesses are included in Sections 3.2 and 3.4.
+Currently, the Service has a Home or Originating Authority relationship with 144 food businesses and 13 animal feed manufacturers.
+Although under development at the time of writing this plan the Service has Primary Authority Partnerships with two businesses, both of which relate to the agricultural sector.
+The resources required to handle complaints and service requests relating to these Home/Primary Authority businesses are included in Sections 3.2 and 3.4.